-In the first question before us is whether the Reagan Tokes Law violates due process by failing to provide adequate protections for inmates during the process by which the ODRC determines whether it should maintain an inmate in confinement after the expiration of the minimum prison term.
-Appellant's due process arguments can be summarized as follows: (1) the law is vague with respect to the conduct that would permit the ODRC to continue imprisonment after expiration of the minimum term; (2) the law fails to provide adequate procedural safeguards to be used by the ODRC in conducting the hearing and exercising its discretion; and (3) the law fails to provide a court hearing prior to imposing prison time beyond the minimum term.
-These are facial challenges to the constitutionality of the enactment, thereby placing the burden on appellant to prove beyond a reasonable doubt that there is no set of circumstances under which the Reagan Tokes Law would be constitutional.
+{¶57} The next question before us is whether the Reagan Tokes Law violates due process by failing to provide adequate protections for inmates during the process by which the ODRC determines whether it should maintain an inmate in confinement after the expiration of the minimum prison term.
+This is a facial challenge to the constitutionality of the enactment, thereby placing the burden on appellant to prove beyond a reasonable doubt that there is no set of circumstances under which the Reagan Tokes Law would be constitutional.